neuefische/web-exercises/sessions/react-props/sum/README.md

 ## Task

-Look at the [`src/App.js`](./src/App.js) file: the `App` component returns a heading which wants to be replaced by a component.
-Your task is to write a `Sum` component which calculates the sum of it two props and renders the result.
+Look at the [`src/App.js`](./src/App.js) file: the `App` component returns a default heading element which you need to replace with a custom component.
+Your task is to write a `Sum` component which calculates the sum of its two props and renders the result.

 You can use the following hints as guideline: